Raritan, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 24.34 mi of roadways, of which 18.26 mi were maintained by the municipality, 2.85 mi by Somerset County and 3.23 mi by the New Jersey Department of Transportation.

 U.S. Route 202 traverses the borough from east to west.
 U.S. Route 206 follows the border with Somerville.
 New Jersey Route 28 has one side of the roadway within the borough as it follows the border with Bridgewater Township.
 The northern terminus of County Route 567 is in Raritan.

 U.S. Routes 202 and 206 intersect with NJ Route 28 at the Somerville Circle on the borders with Bridgewater Township and Somerville, with the eastern half of the circle located in Raritan.
 As part of an ongoing effort to improve traffic safety at the circle, the New Jersey Department of Transportation has made a series of changes to the structure of the traffic circle, originally constructed during the 1930s.
 With the suburbanization of the area, the circle was handling an average of 70,000 vehicles each day.
 In 1994, an overpass was completed to allow traffic on Route 202 between Flemington and Interstate 78 and Interstate 287 to avoid the circle, though the rate of accidents grew from 195 in 1991 before the project started to 302 for the year after the overpass was open to traffic.
 After yield signs were added in February 1995, the accident rate increased again, to an annualized rate above 400 per year.

 Public transportation

 The Raritan train station offers NJ Transit service on the Raritan Valley Line to Newark Penn Station.
 The station is north of the town center on Thompson Street.
 The station building is south of the tracks in the main parking lot and was built in the early 1890s.
 There are also three other small lots for this station.
 Raritan is usually the most frequent terminus of the Raritan Valley Line.
 There is limited service farther west to High Bridge.

 The borough is served by the CAT-1R, 2R, and 3R routes (which all continue to Raritan Valley Community College on the western end.
 On the eastern end, buses continue to New Brunswick, North Plainfield, and Bridgewater Commons respectively), operated by Community Access Transit.

 Community

 The Raritan Public Library is located in what was originally the homestead of General John Frederick Frelinghuysen.

+Raritan is the home of DeLucia's Brick Oven Pizza, a family-owned restaurant established in 1917 that has been called one of the best pizzerias in the United States.